I'll Teach You How to Correct Diastasis Recti - or at Least Greatly Improve It - with Corrective Exercises Anyone Can Do

 - Perform exercises that provide full body support so the diastasis receives less pressure.
 Strong glutes and a strong pelvic floor matter!
 Since pelvic floors can either be strong or weak, it's important to figure out what's going on with yours.
 See my article on prolapse here for more info.
 You can also read about leaking here.

 - It's not enough to have strong abs - they need to be balanced!
 A corrective exercise specialist can detect how your muscle balance is looking and what you can do to get into a better balance.
 Work out smarter, not harder!

-- Stop drawing in your belly in an attempt to support your diastasis.
+- Whatever you do - stop drawing in your belly button in an attempt to support your diastasis.
 This is only going to make things worse as it interferes with the natural functioning of the abs.
 Ditch the tight clothing while you are working on healing a diastasis as it tends to trigger people to "suck in" both from the feedback of the fabric as well as aesthetics.

-I have healed my own diastasis as well as 2 hernias with these corrective exercise, after a few surgeons told me the only solution would be to get total abdominal wall reconstruction with mesh!
+I have healed my own diastasis as well as 2 hernias with these corrective exercises, after a few surgeons told me that my only solution would be to get total abdominal wall reconstruction with mesh!
 I am confident I can help you learn how to correct diastasis recti as well.

 If you're interested in my services where you can learn how to correct diastasis naturally, we start out with a consultation where I assess where your body is today as well as your symptoms to see what needs to change to get you symptom-free.
 During the very first visit I will begin teaching you exercises and strategies to help.

 You can fill out the form below for a Price Quote, or you can schedule a Free 15 Minute Discovery Call on My Calendar if you'd like to chat first.
 You will be able to choose between an audio call and a Zoom or Facetime for the 15 minute call.
 I offer full sessions via Zoom or in person depending on your location.